Careers / CEIAG

 Implementation of Careers Guidance

-The programme is reviewed and impact is measured in September of every year as part of the school development plan.
+The programme is reviewed and impact is measured in September of every year; the next review is in September 2021, as part of the school development plan.

 A copy of our current CEIAG policy is available to view on our policies page.